nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 can receive tokens.
 Token contract can support a single token type or multiple token types to optimize batch transfer and atomic swaps of the tokens.
 Those considerations can lead to the proliferation of multiple token standards, each optimized for a particular use case.
-This dynamic is widely on display in the Ethereum ecosystem, where ERC-20 (fungible tokens) and ERC-721 (non-fungible tokens) are the dominant standards.
+This dynamic is apparent in the Ethereum ecosystem, where ERC-20 (fungible tokens) and ERC-721 (non-fungible tokens) are the dominant standards.

 Token wallets, token exchanges, and other clients then need to support multiple interface standards